gramanicu/sd_tema1/Readme.md

 ## Quicksort

-This is an efficient sorting algorithm.
+This is an **efficient sorting algorithm**.
 The last element in the sequence is chosen as a pivot, then all element on its left that are lower than it are moved to its right.
 Then, this algorithm is repeated for all elements on its left, respectively right side.
 At the end, the elements are sorted in descending order.
-In the next image, the algorithm is used for ascending order sorting.
+In the next image, the algorithm is used to sort numbers in ascending order.

 ![Quicksort](https://www.geeksforgeeks.org/wp-content/uploads/gq/2014/01/QuickSort2.png "Quicksort")